Skip to main content

 Obviously Halloween was going to be a tough act to follow.
 John Carpenter’s assured direction built suspense right from the opening scene.
 He made inspired use of widescreen and by only showing us brief glimpses of Michael Myers – usually standing on the periphery of the screen – created palpable tension and a real sense of menace.
 Halloween II is essentially a repeat of the original film's structure, with Myers gradually picking off the cast as he closes in on Laurie Strode (Jamie Lee Curtis).
 However it lacks the original’s subtlety, nail-biting suspense and artistry.
 In Halloween at least there was anticipation, careful build up and tension.
 Halloween II departs drastically with its incorporation of more graphic violence and overt gore and none of the suspense to back it up.
 It emerges on a similar par to some of the other slasher films of its time.
 Despite obviously trying to outdo them in terms of creepy set pieces and bloody violence, it is no better or no worse than the likes of Hell Night, Terror Train, Prom Night or Friday the 13th.
 Not a bad thing if you like slasher movies (I do, epsecially the aforementioned ones), but following on from a classic like Halloween, the film is quite disappointing.
 The only advantage (or arguable disadvantage) it had over other slashers of the time, was the reputation of Carpenter’s original.

 Setting the film on the same night as events from the first one lends it continuity and urgency.
 Relieved that Laurie survived her initial ordeal, we now root for her to make it through this one, as she’s even more vulnerable than before; physically and mentally exhausted, medically sedated and trying desperately to remain vigilant.
-The hospital setting is an inspired choice but never really exploited as much as it could have been.
-Other horror titles such as Cold Prey II, Visiting Hours and Phobia utilised similar settings to much more sinister effect.
-Some moody shots of empty hospital corridors create an uneasy atmosphere, but this is gradually wasted through the repetitive nature of the script and the eventually mundane, numbing violence with no tension leading up to it.
+The hospital setting is an inspired choice.
+Other horror titles such as Cold Prey II, Visiting Hours and Phobia utilised similar settings to equally sinister effect.
+Some moody shots of empty hospital corridors create an uneasy atmosphere, but the repetitive nature of the script and the eventually mundane, numbing violence kills any tension.
 The characters are introduced only to be killed off and none are developed beyond sex scenes or inane dialogue.

 The most interesting aspects of the script explore Laurie’s past and hint at a connection between her and Myers.
 The truth is revealed with the return of nurse Marion Chambers Whittington (Nancy Stephens); sent to order Dr Loomis back to Smith’s Grove, Marion confesses to Loomis that she’s seen a secret file on Laurie Strode and it reveals that Michael Myers is in fact her brother.
 After Myers was incarcerated for killing his sister Judith back in the Sixties, young Laurie was adopted by the Strode family, who swore to protect her from ever finding out about her dark past.
 Much of the original was so chilling however, because Myers seemed to be operating with no motive other than the young women he was stalking and killing reminding him of his sister Judith.

 Like many of the Halloween sequels this one also attempts to incorporate some Halloween lore into proceedings with the discovery of the word ‘Samhain’ scrawled in blood on the wall of a school.
-Loomis interprets this to mean ‘lord of the dead’, but unlike the allusions to Myers being the bogeyman in the original, nothing is really done with this information.
-A little more Halloween lore and contemporary society’s anxiety surrounding the holiday’s mysterious origins is hinted at in a brief scene involving a young boy who has been cut by a razorblade bobbing for apples.
+Loomis interprets this to mean ‘lord of the dead’ (it's actually Gaelic for November), but unlike the allusions to Myers being the bogeyman in the original, nothing is really done with this information.
+A little more Halloween lore and contemporary society’s anxiety surrounding the holiday’s mysterious origins is hinted at in a brief scene involving a young boy who has been cut by a razorblade while bobbing for apples.

 While Halloween II is an above average slasher film, it is a pale imitation of its predecessor rather than a continuation of that film’s genuinely creepy story.
 Like so many slasher sequels and imitations, Halloween II fails to be effective because of its aim, to quote John McCarty (author of 'Splatter Movies'), not to scare, but to “mortify (audiences) with scenes of explicit gore.”